 I recently had a major clear out in my home.
-I have gathered a lot of excess stuff over recent years with having a baby and buying a lot of things.
+I have gathered a lot of excess clutter over recent years with having a baby and buying a lot of things.
 I never needed or used.

 I wanted to wait until after Christmas, to start organizing everything.
 As soon as January came, I got to work and went through all my stuff.

-Where to Start and what to declutter?
+Where to Start and how to remove clutter?

 After watching a documentary on Netflix called Minimalism, it gave me the push to go through everything in my home and see what could I do to create more space.

 The first thing I did was start with my stuff, I started going through my wardrobes, to see what I could let go off and I have to say I was amazed at how much junk I hung on to.